Pylons/pyramid/docs/narr/configuration.rst

 we'd like :mod:`repoze.bfg` to invoke the ``hello_world`` view callable for any request for the :term:`default view` of an object.

-Since our ``hello_world`` view callable returns a Response instance with a body of ``Hello world!``` in the configuration implied by this script, a user agent to a server running this application will receive the greeting ``Hello world!`` when any :term:`default view` is invoked, unless :mod:`repoze.bfg` finds a more specific view configuration in its application registry for a given request.
+Our ``hello_world`` :term:`view callable` returns a Response instance with a body of ``Hello world!`` in the configuration implied by this script.
+It is configured as a :term:`default view`.
+Therefore, a user agent contacting a server running this application will receive the greeting ``Hello world!`` when any :term:`default view` is invoked.

 .. sidebar:: View Dispatch and Ordering